How to write business collaboration emails for B2B?

 • Describe the background or supporting information necessary.

 • Stay within several bullet points or a few short paragraphs.
 If you wrote long-form paragraphs in an email, run them through a text summarizer.
 It will summarise them in short ones.
 Also, with the summarizer you can convert normal text into bullet points.
+For additional refinement, you can use an AI word changer to rephrase text effectively and make the content more precise.

 • If the email contains a file attachment, describe what it has and what actions need to be taken.